iamtalwinder/notes/DWM/notes/DW/6-miscellaneous.md

 ### Short

-1. Write about the importance of Artificial Intelligence
+1. Write about the importance of Artificial Intelligence `important`
 2. What is Artificial Intelligence? `important`
 3. Discuss Discovery driven cube.
 4. What are the efficient methods of cube computation?
 Discuss any one in brief